The Cost of Care

 Why do we price as we do?

-As Briarlea is an intimate-sized home, we don’t have glitzy facilities such as cinema rooms, swimming pools or coffee shops on site.
+As Briarlea is an intimate-sized home, we don’t have some of the more glitzy facilities like cinema rooms, swimming pools or coffee shops on site.
 Some of our competitors have these luxuries, which allows them to charge higher fees.

-Our care fees reflect the true costs involved in having the right care team, who are well trained and manned, to properly care for you or your loved one.
+Our care fees reflect the true costs involved in having the right care team, who are well trained and staffed in sufficient numbers, to properly care for you or your loved one.

 For more detail about where we excel, delve into our latest CQC report and see for yourself.